 Over the course of the last twenty or so years, there has been much discussion focused on the causes of juvenile crime.
-Studies have been conducted, people have been surveyed, facilities have been inspected, and it has all lead to at least one solid conclusion: there is no one condition that leads a juvenile to committing a crime.
-Instead, researchers have found that a myriad risk factors increase a juvenile’s likelihood of offending.
-When a juvenile possesses several of these risk factors, they interact to multiply the chances of a juvenile committing a crime.
+Studies have been conducted, people have been surveyed, facilities have been inspected, and it has all lead to at least one solid conclusion: there is no one condition that leads an adolescent to committing a crime.
+Instead, researchers have found that a myriad of risk factors increase a youth’s likelihood of offending.
+When an individual possesses several of these risk factors, they interact to multiply the chances of them getting involved in the justice system.
 The risk factors identified by years of research can all fall under the umbrella of a few generalized labels: individual characteristics, family characteristics, school influences, peer influences and neighborhood environments.

 In addition to individual characteristics, environmental factors also play a part in the likelihood of juvenile offense.
 One of the biggest factors is the home life of a juvenile.
 Youths with poor relationships with their parents, including abuse, neglect, inappropriate/ineffective punishment habits, and low supervision, have a higher chance of offending.
 This is also true when a youth is separated from their parents and placed in foster care.
 A relatively small study published in 2001 followed 250 ten-year-old males until they were 45 to find predictors of crime involvement.
 The study found that the biggest predictors of criminal involvement were related to poor parental relationships.
 A further environmental factor affecting juvenile offense is the economic standing of a juvenile’s family.
 Juveniles raised in low-income families have a much higher rate of arrest than those from upper or middle-class families.
 Furthermore, the neighborhood in which a juvenile is raised also influences their likelihood of offending.
 A juvenile that is raised in a neighborhood with prevalent crime, drug, or gang issues is significantly more likely to offend as a juvenile.
 The report, Combating Racial Disparity in the Juvenile-Justice System with MST, shares that many studies reveal contributors to disproportionate minority contact, including selective enforcement, indirect effects of socioeconomic status, differential offending and administrative practices, institutional racism and biased risk-assessment instruments.

-When attempting to tackle the issue of reducing the number of juvenile offenders within the detention system, it is critical that we consider the circumstances that lead juveniles down a path of crime.
-It is only when we understand these circumstances and provide effective treatment to address these risk factors can we help prevent or mitigate the effects they have upon juveniles and thus be able to prevent them from becoming further entangled in the juvenile justice system.
+When attempting to resolve the issue of reducing the number of troubled teens within the detention system, it is critical that we consider the circumstances that lead youth down a path of crime.
+It is only when we understand these circumstances and provide effective treatment to address these risk factors that we can help prevent or mitigate the effects they have upon the young and thus be able to prevent them from becoming further entangled in the juvenile justice system.